 1.1.
 WordPress – Blog Tool, Publishing Platform, and CMS

-First launched on May 27, 2003, by Matt Mullenweg and Mike Little, WordPress is a free and open-source program programmed in PHP language and using SQL database.
+First launched on May 27, 2003, by Matt Mullenweg and Mike Little, WordPress is a free and open-source platform programmed in PHP language and using SQL database.

 WordPress currently has 2 versions: